Life, Death, and What We Worry About

 I wish it were as easy as Dr. Seuss put it.
 But grieving is hard, and crying usually comes with it, at least with me.

 In the eight years I’ve known my husband, Randy, I’ve seen him cry only three times.
 I’ve cried at least three hundred times in those same eight years.
 Randy has a way of coping or dealing or grieving that he saves the tears for the big ones.
-Once over the guilt and separation with his ex-fiance; once when our beloved dog Max died; and once earlier last spring, when he called me from New Mexico, where he had just help move his ailing father into a nursing home.
+Once over the guilt and separation with his ex-fiance; once when our beloved dog Max died; and once earlier last spring, when he called me from New Mexico, where he had just helped move his ailing father into a nursing home.

 Theo’s Grandpa Gary, my father in law, had entered the advanced stages of progressive supranuclear palsy (PSP), an uncommon neurological disease that basically destroys the brain.
 It’s a cruel and unfair disease, as most life ending diseases are, stripping away functions and actions that we all take for granted early in our lives.
 It’s sorrowing to watch someone go downhill so fast.
 In the little time I spent with Gary, however, he never lost his optimism that it would get better.
 PSP couldn’t strip that away.